CoookieYou/Cross-Sectional-Dispersion-as-Risk-Factor/README.md

   b.
 Regression on double sorted portfolios, maybe add Liquidity factor
   c.
 Also do b.
 To VIX, Stock Variance SVAR, index of macro uncertainty, cross-sectional means of residual volatility

-***Due to the lack of data for analysts’ prediction, we can not test the affect of FDISP factor in section 5.3
+***Due to the lack of data for analysts’ prediction, we can not test the affect of FDISP factor

 ## Data Source